sb2nov/mac-setup/Emacs/README.md

 ## Doom Emacs

 [Doom](https://github.com/hlissner/doom-emacs) is a configuration for GNU Emacs written by a stubborn, shell-dwelling, and melodramatic ex-vimmer.
-It wasn’t originally intended for public use, but can be considered a hacker’s starter kit.
+It wasn't originally intended for public use, but can be considered a hacker's starter kit.

 ### Installation